abhinit1999/Face_Recognition/README.md

-# Library Required for this
+# Libraries Required for this

 import cv2